ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

-A cognitive architecure are a higher level orchestration of individual interactions with input, LLMs, Memory, and Inputs.
+A cognitive architecture is a higher-level orchestration of individual interactions with input, LLMs, Memory, and Inputs.
 They are can be focused on both simple and complex tasks.

-One input call to an LLM outputs produces output(s) based on their input [prompts](../prompting/index.md).
+One input call to an LLM output produces output(s) based on their input [prompts](../prompting/index.md).
 Cognitive architectures, sometimes also considered [chains](#chains) allow for richer and more valuable outputs by connecting inputs + outputs with other components.
 These components may process GenAI output, enable the execution of [actions and tools](./actions_and_tools.md), and interact with [memory](./memory.md) in different forms of [#environments].
 Chains can build more complex and integrated systems to enable higher-quality reasoning and results.

 Biological [Connectionism and Cognitive Architecture](https://ruccs.rutgers.edu/images/personal-zenon-pylyshyn/proseminars/Proseminar13/ConnectionistArchitecture.pdf) considered design system with a connection of a large number but highly connected units to facilitate computational-like behavior seen from Animals.
-For Gen()AI, however, cognitive architectures can be constructed in a more linear [chains](#chains), as in the case of the LLM-enabled chat, or more complex branching [graph chains](#graph-chains) which have been shown to increase performance.
+For Gen()AI, however, cognitive architectures can be constructed in more linear [chains](#chains), as in the case of the LLM-enabled chat, or more complex branching [graph chains](#graph-chains), which have been shown to increase performance.

 ## Aspects of in Cognitive Architectures